cd/Lynch/README.md

   ```javascript
   Lynch.debug = true;
   ```
 - You shouldn't manipulate parents object.
-Use e.g. Custom Events to send data to the parent.
 - Use the [scaffords](https://github.com/cd/Lynch/tree/master/scaffold).
 - Study the [examples](https://github.com/cd/Lynch/tree/master/examples).
 - If you want to inspect the DOM, it may be helpful to globally disable the render function.
 All you have to do is type `Lynch.disableRender = true` into the console or place it in your code.